keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 It's important to note that removing a user from a project will not affect any configurations created by them.
 Configurations will still remain usable and functional after the user is removed.

+### Project Naming Conventions
+> *It is advisable to establish and uphold naming conventions for project names.
+The chosen names should be clear and indicative of the project's purpose.
+> Below, we suggest some of the typical conventions.
+Please refer to the [Multi-Project Architecture Guide](/tutorial/onboarding/architecture-guide/)
+> for details about different project levels/stages etc.*
+>
+> *In the following example, numerical codes such as 00, 10, 20 are used for project levels, but they can also be represented as L0, L1, L2, or other variations.*

+All projects within our organization adhere to a specific naming convention:

+`[STAGE]{Domain - optional}[Region - optional] Project Name`

+For the **Project Name** part, the convention dictates capitalizing the initial letter of each word, except for conjunctions like "and" and "or."

+Here are examples of project names:

+- `[10]{Sales}[EU] Financial Reporting`
+- `[00]{Sales} Corporate Rrofiling`
+- `[20]{HR}[GLOBAL] Compensation and Benefits Planning`